Calif. Officials Set to Receive Thousands From Ship Hit by Virus

 Dr. Anthony Fauci, the National Institutes of Health's infectious diseases chief, said Sunday that widespread closure of a city or region, as Italy has done, is “possible."
 U.S. Surgeon General Jerome Adams said communities will need to start thinking about canceling large gatherings, closing schools and letting more employees work from home, as many companies have done in the Seattle, Washington, area amid an outbreak at a care home that has killed 17.

-Oregon Gov. Kate Brown declared a state of emergency Sunday because of the virus.

-On the Grand Princess, passengers Steven and Michele Smith of Paradise, California, said they hope their time spent on the ship in quarantine will count toward the 14 days they are expected to isolate themselves.
+On the Grand Princess, the Smiths said they hope their time spent in quarantine on the ship will count toward the 14 days they are expected to isolate themselves.
 But they said officials have not yet provided an answer.

 “We would love to get credit for the three or four days we’ve spent in our cabin,” Steven Smith said.